Get the best sound out of your portable music player in the car

 In the old days, it was easy: CD sounds better than cassette.
 And that's all there was to it.
-To get the best sounding music, you'd listen to the CD.
-Today, we can choose from a wide variety of music sources (iPod®, cellphone, MP3 players, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.
+To get the best sounding music, you'd listen to the CD on your car stereo.
+Today, we can choose from a wide variety of music sources (iPod®, smartphone, portable audio players, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.

 The question is, how do you determine the best way to connect?
 Some ways are easier than others and some ways will yield better sound than others.
 Here we'll take a look at the different ways to connect your music player to your car stereo and see which ones will provide the best sound.